ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  This template deploys a basic Hello World application from a single GitHub repository and includes a simple toolchain that is preconfigured for continuous delivery, source control, issue tracking, and online editing.

-2. If you want to start with a more complex toolchain template, clone the [Cloud-native Toolchain for Microservices](https://github.com/open-toolchain/toolchain-demo){: new_window}.
+2. If you want to start with a more complex toolchain template, clone the [Cloud-native Toolchain for Microservices] template (https://github.com/open-toolchain/toolchain-demo){: new_window}.

  ```
  git clone https://github.com/open-toolchain/toolchain-demo.git